How can we harness the power of the rising generation

 Family business leaders and trustees are traditionally reluctant to share business information with family beneficiaries, who often are the rising generation members.
 Leaders have a tradition of “taking care” of business.
 But the family members we surveyed suggested that this tradition neglected the development and engagement of the rising generation members.
 If they were not informed, How could they learn about the legacy and prepare themselves for possible roles as owners of the business or stewards of wealth?

 Another way to enhance human capital among the rising generation is through mentoring and career development.

 “Society has changed over generations.
-Today’s children are interested and accustomed to asking more direct and pointed questions to their parents,” says Greg McGauley, Head of Family Office Services at Merrill Lynch’s Private Banking & Investment Group.
+Today’s children are interested and accustomed to asking more direct and pointed questions to their parents,” says Greg McGauley, Head of Merrill Family Office Services.
 “Having the generation better informed, better educated and comfortable communicating with their older family members is a benefit for everyone involved in the business.”

 Generative families may hold some variant of an annual business meeting, where family members of all ages are invited to attend and learn from the business and financial leaders.
 These annual events can be traditional one-or two-hour presentations, yet many families have found creative ways to make them more interesting, elaborate and interactive.
 Some meetings even include on-site visits to businesses, family offices or foundations, as well as engagements with key employees.

 CREATING OPPORTUNITIES FOR THE RISING GENERATION TO BUILD HUMAN CAPITAL